- Spears Home

 - The de-identification of hospitals and hospital systems within the data

 The principal investigator and co-investigator(s) are defined as the individual(s) who a) submit the data request application and b) are primarily responsible for the execution of the research or work associated with the data request.
 If the original principal investigator ceases to operate as the head of the project at any time during the fellowship period, then CHSI reserves the right to terminate the fellowship.
+Students are not eligible to serve as PI, and must have an academic advisor oversee their project as the project PI.

 Any principal investigator who fails to complete or adhere to the legal requirements governing data access is ineligible for the data request program.